Gattuus/git-demo1/README.md

 # git-demo1
-This is for tutorial purpose
+This is for tutorial purpose.
+New piece of code